 I have worked with the 20th Century Society and we have tried to collaborate with Camden to fully respect the status of Levita House described as "The most important interwar estate in England" in its listings.
-I have also taken
+I have also taken advice from English Heritage, SPAB and Camden Boxframe a joinery company often requested as a required contractor by the Camden planning on

-The conservation officer's view was that the appearance of the windows would remain complimentary to the character and appearance of the estate and the proposed window design would be very similar to traditional box frames sash.
+The conservation officers view was that the appearance of the windows would remain complimentary to the character and appearance of the estate and the proposed window design would be very similar to traditional box frames sash.